Like most Christians, indeed most ordinary people, I have

 Charlesworth outlines other dangers tied up in Critical

 Theory.
-One is that there is no tolerance for free speech in these movements.
+One is that there is no tolerance for free speech in the movements they fuel.

 experienced oppression.
 The foundation of all these dangers is that Critical